Subhadeep0506/postgresql-cli/README.md

+# PostgreSQL CLI

-Custom Typer+Rich CLI for writing SQL Queries using PostgreSQL.<br>
+Custom Typer+Rich CLI for writing SQL Queries using PostgreSQL.

 **This is a side hobby project, so is still under development.**